5 Free Visual Schedule Templates (Plus How To Use Them)

 Work and Reward Board

-Use this visual schedule to show a student what they have to do to work for a reward.
-This is designed to move with the student as they go throughout their day.
+Use this visual schedule template to show a student what they have to do to work for a reward.
+A student will use this visual schedule as they move through their day.
 So, you can put it at their desk and place the three things they have to do (read, write, read) before they earn their reward.
-When implementing this visual schedule, it can be helpful to have the student select their reward, and take off the “to dos” as they go.
-Also, make sure to keep the tasks manageable.
+When implementing this visual schedule, it can be helpful to have the student select their reward and take off the “to-dos” as they go.
+Also, be sure to keep the tasks manageable.
 A student that can work for five minutes will need three tasks they can do in the span of five minutes to earn a reward, while a student who can work for an entire block will need images that equate to longer amounts of time.

-A daily routine visual schedule helps students who need reminders at arrival and dismissal.
-Post this near the student’s cubby or desk to help them work through the daily routine independently.
+A visual schedule for morning and afternoon routines helps students who need reminders for arrival and dismissal.
+Post this where the student will perform the routine, or put it into a binder if the routine involves moving from one place to the next, to help the student work through the routine independently.

-How do I assemble my printable visual schedules?
+How do I assemble my visual schedule printable?

 Get ready to cut and laminate!